Martinspire/f1app/README.md

 * Daisy Tailwind CSS Theme: to apply a nice theme to our styling <https://daisyui.com>
 * NX Workspace: to manage application <https://nx.dev>
 * Leaflet: to show maps <https://leafletjs.com/index.html>
-* Three: to render 3d models <https://threejs.org>
+* Three: to render 3d models <https://threejs.org> (STL Files are from 3d printable files)
+* Capacitor: to build a mobile application and deploy it there <https://capacitorjs.com>

 ### Plugins and libraries